Recommendations and infection prevention practices related to COVID-19 in community spaces

 - 30% capacity of the room if held indoors.

 - 100 people if held outdoors.

-Attendance for indoor or outdoor wedding and funeral receptions must be limited to:
+Attendance for indoor or outdoor wedding and funeral receptions held in staffed facilities (such as convention centres or banquet halls) must be limited to:

 - 50 people if held indoors.